aparcar/qupskd/README.md

 > (citation needed) for eavesdropping on the quantum exchange.
 An attacker may
 > only disrupt the exchange of key material, as photons can be "read" only once.

-Upon every key change, _uKMS_ combines both keys, concatenates them, and applies SHA3 hashing.
+Upon every key change, _qupskd_ combines both keys, concatenates them, and applies SHA3 hashing.
 The resultant hash is saved on both devices and serves as a pre-shared key (PSK).
 Downstream applications can then utilize this key for encryption and authentification purposes.